Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses the same sample as Brody et al. (2004).
-The purpose of this study was to contrast families who took part in the Strong African American Families Program (SAAF) with control families.
-Eight county units were randomly assigned to either SAAF or the control.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to contrast families who took part in the Strong African American Families Program (SAAF) with control families.
+Randomization occurred at the county level.
+Participants were eight county units randomly assigned to either SAAF or the control.
 Measures utilized include the Racial Socialization Scale, the Parental Communication About Sex Scale, the Interaction Behavior Questionnaire, the Carver Social Support Scales, and the Children’s Self-Control Scale.
-Results indicate that SAAF-induced changes in parenting practices that include high levels of involved-vigilant parenting (monitoring, consistent use of inductive discipline), racial socialization, communication about sex, and clear expectations for alcohol use were linked with positive changes in responsive–supportive parent–child relationships and youth self-control.
-Limitations include fathers rarely participated in the prevention program even though they were invited to do so, generalizability due to ethnicity, and length of follow-up.
+Results indicate that SAAF-induced changes in parenting practices that include high levels of involved-vigilant parenting (monitoring, consistent use of inductive discipline), racial socialization, communication about sex, and clear expectations for alcohol use were linked with positive changes in responsive- supportive parent-child relationships and youth self-control.
+Limitations include that fathers rarely participated in the prevention program even though they were invited to do so, concerns about lack of generalizability due to ethnicity, and the length of follow-up.

 Length of controlled postintervention follow-up: 3 months.